deeleman/react-shopping-cart/README.md

 ### Configuring the project settings

 > **Please note**: This step is optional if you aim to run the application in dev mode only.
-The project is shipped with all settings preconfigured by default so you can leverage data fixtures already baked into the server environment.
+The project is shipped with all settings preconfigured by default so you can leverage data fixtures already baked into the development server environment.
 Feel free to skip to the next section if you do not want to customize your data preferences.

 The project is designed to require all data regarding products and discounts rules to be fetched from a given REST API.
 Particularly, the project will fetch the information required to configure a full product catalogue and the pricing rules that dictate what discounts might apply to the ongoing order.